RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

         type: number
 ```

-## `object`
+### `object`

 The `object` allows the collection of more complex types of data from the user.
-It contains the `properies` option to add variables to the object as follows:
+It contains the `properties` option to add variables to the object as follows:

 ```yaml
   parameters: